A-J-F-Mackintosh/Binfer/README.md

 ### Usage

+#### Preparing data

 The input for fitting BGS models is unfolded windowed site frequency spectra.
 The script `Binfer_prep.py` can be used to generate this from a clean VCF and a bed file of callable sites.

-#### Preparing data

-The python script `Binfer_prep.py` can be used to prepare data for fitting BGS model.

 ```